Tunisha Sharma: Career

 Sharma started her career with Sony Entertainment Television's Maharana Pratap as Chand Kanwar.
 She went on to play Rajkumari Ahankara in Colors TV's Chakravartin Ashoka Samrat.
 In 2016, she made her film debut as Young Firdaus in Fitoor.
 In the same year, she played Young Dia in Baar Baar Dekho and Mini in Kahaani 2: Durga Rani Singh.

 In 2017, Sharma played Mehtab Kaur in Sher-e-Punjab: Maharaja Ranjit Singh.
 From 2018 to 2019, she played Aadhya Verma in Colors TV's Internet Wala Love.

 In 2019, she appeared in Zee TV's Ishq Subhan Allah as Zara/Babli.
 In 2021, she was seen in season 2 of SAB TV's Hero – Gayab Mode On as ASP Aditi.
-In 2022, she played the lead role in Sony SAB show Ali Baba: Dastaan-E-Kabul opposite Sheezan Mohammed Khan.
+In 2022, she played the lead role in Sony SAB show Ali Baba: Dastaan-E-Kabul Chapter 1 opposite Sheezan Khan.

 She is slated to appear posthumously in Abbas–Mustan's film 3 Monkeys.

 Death

-On 24 December 2022, in a studio in Naigaon, Maharashtra, Sharma hanged herself in the make-up room of co-star Sheezan Mohammed Khan on the set of the television serial Ali Baba: Dastaan-E-Kabul.
-She was taken to a hospital where she was declared dead on arrival.
-Sheezan Mohammed Khan was booked for abetment to suicide and was arrested after her mother filed a case against him; Sharma and Khan had reportedly been in a relationship but had broken up shortly before her death.
+On 24 December 2022, in a studio in Naigaon, Maharashtra, Sharma hanged herself in the make-up room of co-star Sheezan Khan on the set of the television serial Ali Baba: Dastaan-E-Kabul Chapter 1.
+She was taken to a hospital where she was declared dead on arrival (DOA).
+Sheezan Khan was booked for abetment to suicide and was arrested after her mother filed a case against him; Sharma and Khan had reportedly been in a relationship but had broken up shortly before her death.